 Lalitha Gopalan is an associate professor in the Department of Radio-Television-Film and affiliate faculty in the Department of Asian Studies and South Asia Institute.
-Her research and teaching interests are in the areas of Film Theory, Feminist Film Theory, Contemporary World Cinemas, Indian Cinema, Genre Films, and Experimental Film and Video.
+Her research and teaching interests are in the areas of Film Theory, Feminist Film Theory, Contemporary World Cinemas, Indian Cinemas, Genre Films, and Experimental Film and Video.
+Essays and books written by her include Cinemas Dark and Slow in Digital India (Palgrave Macmillan, 2021; Orient Blackswan 2021), Cinema of Interruptions: Action Genres in Contemporary Indian Cinema (London: BFI Publishing, 2002) and Bombay (London: BFI Modern Classics, 2005); and the edited volume The Cinema of India (London: Wallflower Press, 2010).
 Her current book project explores various experimental film and video practices in India.
-She is the author of Cinema of Interruptions: Action Genres in Contemporary Indian Cinema (London: BFI Publishing, 2002) and Bombay (London: BFI Modern Classics, 2005), and editor of Cinema of India (London: Wallflower Press, 2010).

-Lalitha currently serves on the editorial boards of Camera Obscura: Feminism, Culture, and Media Studies and Film Quarterly.
-She has served on several film festival juries and is currently on the advisory board of 3rd I Film Festival, San Francisco.
-She recently co-curated the film series Cruel Cinema: New Directions in Tamil Film, which showed at the Berkeley Art Museum and Pacific Film Archive, BAMcinématek, and Northwest Film Forum.
-It closes this October at the
+Lalitha Gopalan currently serves on the editorial board of Camera Obscura: Feminism, Culture, and Media Studies as well as for Journal of Cinema and Media Studies.
+She has served on several film festival juries and is currently on the advisory board of 3rd i Film Festival, San Francisco.